 The Master of Arts degree seeks to prepare professionals to address the mental health and relational needs of culturally different populations.
-The degree covers contemporary mental practices that focus on mental health recovery and trauma-informed care including integrated recovery and strength-based approaches.
-The degree is a wonderful building block for teachers to be better equipped to work with the mental health needs of their students, develop professionals’ skills to work in a wide range of helping related fields, as well as prepare students for more advanced training to be licensed professionals in mental health services.
+The degree covers contemporary mental health practices that focus on mental health recovery and trauma-informed care including integrated recovery and strength-based approaches.
+The degree is a wonderful building block for individuals interested in being better equipped to work with the mental health needs of their clients and/or students, develop professionals’ skills to work in a wide range of helping related fields and uncover leadership and relational skills that are critical to working with the lives diverse populations.
 The degree is also valuable for meeting entry requirements into doctoral study.

 These programs are designed for local and international students who are: entering the social services field as recent graduates from their bachelor's; interested in changing careers and wanting to explore the field of counseling; and for professionals who are already working in the field and want to expand their knowledge and credentials.

 The program structure allows students to continue working full time.
-We are hoping to have a diverse student body that will contribute to each other's learning process.
+We engage with a diverse student body that will contribute to each other's learning process.